 I am using european larch now (which is grown in North America, despite its name) when I can find it clear... although it's not always easy to get.

 butternut is very light weight and has

 nice grain as well.
-It is becoming very

-I love it for certain light-use situations…
+I have a Butternut paddle and I love it for certain light-use situations… not tripping though.

-maple or walnut on to the shaft to give it
+If I can get it, I often like to laminate a stronger species like cherry, maple or walnut on to the shaft to give it extra strength.

 We come across pieces in all woods where the grain has quite a bit of figure, is curly or wavy, or has unusual blonde or dark streaks.

 black walnut, black cherry and bird's eye maple create some favourite colour contrasts.
 I use the highest quality waterproof urethane glue to add these laminations, but regular maintenance is recommended.